 What should you get instead of the Sennheiser HD 280 Pro?

 Both headphones perform similarly with passive isolation.
-The main difference in terms of sound is in the highs where the ATH-M40x tends to exaggerate somewhat.
-If used to monitor while tracking a recording, this emphasis can have its uses for vocalists hearing themselves back.
+The main difference in terms of sound is in the highs, where the ATH-M40x tends to exaggerate somewhat.
+If used to monitor while tracking a recording, this emphasis can help vocalists hear themselves back.

 If you want something more deluxe, check out the Beyerdynamic DT 700 PRO X for $269 at Amazon.
 These feel extremely comfortable with velour padding and they sound quite good too.
 If you’d rather have a set of open backs, check out the Beyerdynamic DT 900 PRO X ($269 at Amazon) which has an even more accurate frequency response.